RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 - Implementation of Decision Transformer for Walker2d.
 - Deployment strategies for real robotic systems.
 - Richer visualisations and tracking of model development progress with Tensorboard.

+Bajaj Aayush (2025), reinforces the importance of logging, evident in the capture of the exploding gradients issue, during long trajectory training of TD3.
+However, text-only logging poses a risk of missing important training patterns in model development.
+Hence, the recommendation to use Tensorboard to efficiently catch such issues.

 Tensorboard is a visualisation tool from Tensorflow, which also works with PyTorch.
 Tensorboard can track testing and evaluation data, logged to a specific folder, to monitor model development progress via an interactive dashboard.
 By extracting specific log data, plots can be analysed offline and data from multiple logs can be overlayed on the same visualisation: